 Braces are usually worn for somewhere between half a year to three years, so you will have plenty of time to get used to wearing them.
 If you have aligners, proper tooth care is as simple as taking out the aligners to eat and always brushing your teeth before putting the aligners back in.
 Taking care of your teeth with metal braces will involve some extra steps.
-It may take a little extra time to brush and floss teeth, but it is worth it to avoid having any discoloration or staining once the braces are removed.
+It may take a little extra time to brush and floss teeth, but it is worth avoiding having any discoloration or staining once the braces are removed.
 While you have braces in, it can be a bit tricky to eat.
-You should usually avoid crunchy, sticky or chewy foods like gum, caramel apples or peanut brittle.
+You should usually avoid crunchy, sticky, or chewy foods like gum, caramel apples, or peanut brittle.
 Many people find it easier to eat with braces if they cut or tear their food into small bites before beginning to chew.

 While you have your braces, you can expect regular trips to the orthodontist.
 During these trips, the orthodontist will assess your progress and make adjustments to your treatment plan as needed.
-They will regularly provide you with new archwires, aligners or rubber bands to help your teeth get straighter and straighter.
+They will regularly provide you with new archwires, aligners, or rubber bands to help your teeth get straighter and straighter.
 When you first get braces applied or have a fresh adjustment, your teeth may feel slightly sore.
 During this time, taking over the counter painkillers and eating soft, braces-friendly foods or cold foods can help you manage any discomfort.
 Once your teeth are in the right position, it will be time to take your braces off.
 Be sure to follow your orthodontist’s instructions and wear your retainer the proper amount of time.
 This will ensure you can enjoy straight, even smiles for years to come.

-If you or a loved one needs straighter teeth, Lovett Dental can help.
+If you or a loved one needs straighter teeth, Lovett Dental Northside can help.
 Our experienced orthodontists can evaluate your teeth positioning and discuss your options with you.
 We are also happy to help with other dental needs, including:

 - Dental cleanings